MooersLab/diary2022inLaTeX/README.md

 - Edit the title and author at the top of the A000Contents.tex file in the Content subfolder.
 - Change the cover figure to suit by loading a new image into the ./Content/Figures subfolder and editing the image's path to specify this new figure.
 Some image file formats like tiff are not supported.
 PNG  and PDF are reliable.
-- Comment out in 0AAAContent the lists that you do not intend to use .
+- Comment out in 0AAAContent the lists you do not intend to use.
 For example, if you do not save computer code, the list of listings will not be used.
 - Add your new appendices, like your annual plan, to the Appendix as a tex file.

 ## Daily use